RivenSkaye/windows-rs-ext/README.md

 # FAQ

-Q: I really want to use these crates in my code, can I?
+- Q: I really want to use these crates in my code, can I?
   A: Git dependencies are a feature cargo provides, so you _can_.
 The real question is if you _should_.

-Q: Okay, so should I?
+- Q: Okay, so should I?
   A: No. At least in its current state, this workspace provides nothing of interest except some snippets.
 Maybe in the future though, who knows how much traction this gets?

-Q: I'm missing macro X from header Y!
+- Q: I'm missing macro X from header Y!
   A: Questions ususally have question marks.
 But I understand the problem and frustration, so please open an issue or roll your own and hit us with a PR!

-Q: I want to add stuff, but where can I find the C++ implementations to base myself on?
+- Q: I want to add stuff, but where can I find the C++ implementations to base myself on?
   A: In the Windows SDK.
 Look around on MSDN and the web on where to get that.
 It should come with any Visual Studio install that includes Windows 10/11 SDK workloads.

-Q: I'm missing all of a family of functions, where are they? ([this was actually opened](https://github.com/microsoft/windows-rs/issues/1572))
+- Q: I'm missing all of a family of functions, where are they? ([this was actually opened for the full `MI_*` suite](https://github.com/microsoft/windows-rs/issues/1572))
   A: Now you can add them yourself!
 Or open an issue to ask for them.

-Q: I requested something but it was closed as wontfix, why is that?
+- Q: I requested something but it was closed as wontfix, why is that?
   A: Some macros are actually only relevant to the C++ stuff and this repo only exists for actual added value.
 Sorry!